-Design Workbench’s goals and features were inspired by presentations and discussions that took place at three design educator’s conferences held in 2014.
-Connecting Dots, an AIGA (American Institute of Graphic Designers) Design Educators Community conference, was hosted in Cincinnati, Ohio in March and focused on making connections between design research, education, and practice.
-Pica 2014, a GDC (Graphic Designers of Canada) conference that took place in May in Edmonton, Alberta, Canada, focused on pioneering the future of design.
+Presentations and discussions at three design educator’s conferences held in 2014 inspired Design Workbench’s goals and features.
+Connecting Dots, an AIGA (American Institute of Graphic Designers) Design Educators Community conference, was hosted in Cincinnati, Ohio, in March and focused on making connections between design research, education, and practice.
+Pica 2014, a GDC (Graphic Designers of Canada) conference in May in Edmonton, Alberta, Canada, focused on pioneering the future of design.
 New Ventures: Intersections in Design Education was hosted in Portland, Oregon, in September and invited discussions on design education’s reach, application, and evolution.
-Design Workbench exists to make connections and intersections more tangible by showing them in action as an extension of the conversations that started at each conference.
+Design Workbench exists to make connections and intersections more tangible by showing them in action to extend the conversations that started at each conference.